SwedbankPay/developer.swedbankpay.com/_includes/payment-order-capture-combined.md

 ## Capture

-Captures are only possible when a payment has a successful authorize transaction, naturally excluding one-phase payment methods like [Swish][swish] and [Trustly][trustly].
+Captures are only possible when a payment has a successful `Authorization` transaction, naturally excluding one-phase payment methods like [Swish][swish] and [Trustly][trustly].
 They will be marked as a `Sale` transaction.
 Two-phase payment methods like [Card][card] and [Vipps][vipps] however, require a `Capture` to be completed.

 Please note that you have a maximum of 5 **consecutive** failed attempts at a capture.
-The payment will be locked after this, and you need to contact us for another attempt.
+The payment will be locked after the fifth, and you need to contact us for further attempts.

-In addition to full captures, it is possible to do partial captures of a part of the authorized amount.
-You can do other captures on the same payment later, up to the total authorized amount.
-Useful for when you have to split orders into several shipments, for instance.
+In addition to full captures, it is possible to do partial captures of the authorized amount.
+You can do more captures on the same payment later, up to the total authorized amount.
+A useful tool for when you have to split orders into several shipments.

 First off, you must request the order information from the server to get the request link.
 With this, you can request the capture with the amount to capture,